Canon 6D Mark II vs Panasonic GX80

 It is notable that the 6D Mark II has a microphone port, which is missing on the GX80.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 6D Mark II and the GX80 are recent models that are part of the current product line-up.
 The GX80 replaced the earlier Panasonic GX7, while the 6D Mark II followed on from the Canon 6D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 6D Mark II and GX80 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Panasonic GX80 Manual.

 So how do things add up?
 Is the Canon 6D Mark II better than the Panasonic GX80 or vice versa?
 The listing below highlights the relative strengths of the two models.